shalabhkamboj53/ecomposer-week-task/README.md

 ## Screenshots

-Here are some screenshots of the Ecomposor application:
+Here are some screenshots of the Ecomposer application:

 ### Home Page (Desktop View)
 ![Home Page](./screenshots/home-desktop-view.png)